 Biomedical Postdoctoral Programs (BPP), established in 1997, is recognized as the national model for postdoctoral training, and presents outstanding programs for the training and career development of postdoctoral appointees in the biomedical sciences.
 In addition to the many administrative services provided by BPP, this office presents career skills workshops and bioethical training, provides support for postdoctoral recruitment, and organizes an annual postdoctoral research symposium.

-The Office of Masters Programs (OMP) in The Perelman School of Medicine (PSOM) was established in 2002.
+The Master's & Certificate Programs Office at The Perelman School of Medicine (PSOM) was established in 2002.
 Its mission is to provide a unified administrative oversight function for the various master's degree programs in PSOM, to ensure high academic standards with respect to admissions and degree requirements, as well as to support appropriate administrative and financial management.
 OMP reviews admissions criteria and curriculum matters, confirms that degree candidates have completed all program requirements, and conducts regular formal reviews of the programs.

 The Office of Clinical Research (OCR) is a central office in the Perelman School of Medicine (PSOM) designed to support the management and conduct of clinical research while promoting compliance.
 This is accomplished through standardizing the approach to clinical research across the School’s various research centers and departments, and supporting investigative teams through regulatory and operational assistance, and enhancements in study management and oversight.